rawwerks/see-claude-code/simple_log_annotator_app/specification.md

 ## user input
 - the user can drag and drop their .jsonl files anywhere, including multiple files or a folder that will recursively load multiple files. each .jsonl file is one trace.
+- the user can vote for a trace thumbs down (0) or thumbs up (1), which are buttons with icons and also have the hotkeys up and down arrow
+- the user can input qualtitative feedback on the trace

+## notes
+- make sure the feedback is saved per trace in a way that it can be exported to json or csv. there must be a save/export button for this.

 ## input file example: